Jeroenemo/mr-robogers-neighborhood/README.md

 Test: "It should return "Please enter a whole number" if input is a float."
 Expect(beepBoop(1.5).toEqual(Please enter a whole number));

+Test: "It should return "Please enter a whole number" if input is a negative number."
+Expect(beepBoop(-5).toEqual(Please enter a whole number));

 Test: "It should return an array with a 0 if the number 0 is inputted."
 Expect(beepBoop(0).toEqual([0]));